thoughtspot/thoughtspot.github.io/_appliance/hardware/parameters-nodesconfig.md

 ---
 title: [Parameters of the nodes.config file]
-last_updated: [10/29/2019]
+last_updated: [10/30/2019]
-summary: "Learn the parameters of the nodes.config file to install  your super micro computer."
+summary: "Learn the parameters of the nodes.config file to install  your cloud or hardware appliance."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 {: id="using-nodes.config"}
 ## Using the nodes.config file
-As you install the Super Micro Computer appliance, you must configure the nodes.
+As you install your appliance, you must configure the nodes.

 1. Run `tscli cluster get-config |& tee nodes.config` in your terminal.
 2. Add network information for your nodes in the `nodes.config` file output, as demonstrated in [the nodes.config file]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html) example.
 Fill in the areas specified in [Parameters of `nodes.config`]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html#parameters-nodes.config) with your specific network information.